Jack-Klusmann/jack-klusmann.github.io/_projects/maintaining_digital_twins_with_ar.md

 ### Qualitative Feedback
 - Participants found the **annotation process intuitive and effective**, even without prior AR training.
 - The **3D previews** were appreciated as a way to check annotation quality before finalizing.
-- The **main limitation** was the tablet’s size and weight.
+- The **main limitation** was the tablet's size and weight.
 Users with smaller hand spans in particular suggested that a smartphone version could be more ergonomic.

 ### Expert Feedback
 Industry engineers also saw potential for additional use cases, such as: